mahmoudessam700/mokawalat/DATABASE_SCHEMA.md

-# Mokawalat ERP - Database Schema
+# ElitePlan - Database Schema

-This document outlines the database structure for the Mokawalat ERP system, which is built on Firebase Firestore.
+This document outlines the database structure for the ElitePlan ERP system, which is built on Firebase Firestore.
 Understanding this schema is crucial for extending functionality or debugging data-related issues.

 ## Data Modeling Philosophy